musabali314/UrbanSfM/README.md

 This repository contains my implementation of a complete **Structure from Motion (SfM)** pipeline developed for the CS436 “3D Scene Reconstruction & Virtual Tour” project.
 The system reconstructs a **sparse 3D point cloud** and **camera trajectory** from a sequence of images, progressing from basic feature extraction to a full incremental SfM pipeline.

-The project is implemented week-wise, following the course deliverables:
+The project is implemented week-wise following the course deliverables:

 - **Week 1:** SIFT features & image preprocessing
 - **Week 2:** Two-view geometry, relative pose, and triangulation